Lice Capades: Plot

-Back on Clyde's head, the few survivors of the disaster gather and Travis tells them that they must flee the world for another better one that welcomes them, and to do so they must go to the "Forbidden Zone" beyond the forest.
-While other lice stay behind to find other survivors, Travis, Greg and another survivor go to the "Forbidden Zone".
-There, Greg fatally shoots the other survivor.
-He then aims at Travis and tells him he will rebuild the village and finally become President and that there's no room for deep thinkers like him.
-While taunting Travis (at the same time shooting both his kneecaps), Greg mocks Travis' theories of a living world that's self-aware and conscious.
-To drive home his point, he shoots the "ground" several times, stating that if the world was indeed alive it would feel the gunshots and react.
-In that moment Clyde reaches up to the back of his neck, picking up the surprised and screaming Greg and tossing him away to his death.
-The wounded Travis can do little more but laughs up to the sky, as he clutches tightly his precious nit.
+Back on Clyde's head, while other lice stay behind to find survivors, Travis (carrying Hope), Greg, and another survivor seek a better world at the "Forbidden Zone".
+There, Greg fatally shoots the other survivor and wounds Travis, telling him he will rebuild the village and finally become President.
+Greg mocks Travis's theories of a living world that is conscious and shoots the "ground" several times, stating that if the world was indeed alive it would react.
+In that moment Clyde reaches up to the back of his neck, tossing Greg away and sends him falling to his death.

-The boys manage to track Kenny down to the park, where they intend to punish him, each carrying a bar of soap in a sock as their weapon.
+The boys track Kenny down to the park, where they intend to punish him, each carrying a bar of soap in a sock as their weapon.
 They invite Clyde to come.
 Before Clyde leaves, filled with guilt, he calls Mrs. Garrison to warn her of Kenny's danger.
 Kenny is caught in the park, stripped to his underwear and given what Cartman calls a "sock bath" (i.e. washed with the soap, then dried with the socks).
-Then, Kyle forces everyone to stop, saying that he cannot go through with it and can't let Kenny take the fall for him, and admits that he's the one who had lice - much to Clyde's surprise.
-Stan, then Cartman, also come forward, admitting to the same thing; just then, Mrs. Garrison shows up and tells the boys that everyone (boys and girls alike) in the class had head lice, as it spreads extremely quickly, and then leaves while calling the kids "dumbasses."
-In response to this, the boys nevertheless proceed with the sock bath for Kenny's lies and denial of having lice.
+Kyle says he cannot let Kenny take the fall for him, and admits that he had lice.
+Stan and Cartman admit to the same thing; Mrs. Garrison shows up and tells the boys that everyone in the class had head lice, as it spreads quickly.
+The boys nevertheless proceed with the sock bath for Kenny's denial.

-Travis, near apparent death, sees an apparition of Kelly in the sky flying towards him like an 'angel' (a soprano in the music score sings "Pie Jesu" from Fauré's "Requiem".)
-The apparition is a housefly, and Travis, still tightly holding his child, grabs on to one of its legs before it flies off.
-The fly finally lands on another world/body and Travis is glad to be welcomed by its populace, larger, red-brown-colored lice at a much grander, well-established city; and is told they have lived in peace for generations, having "never been disturbed".
+Travis, near death, sees an apparition of Kelly in the sky flying towards him like an 'angel' (a soprano in the music score sings "Pie Jesu" from Fauré's "Requiem").
+The apparition is a housefly, and Travis, still tightly holding Hope, grabs on to one of its legs before it flies off.
+The fly lands on another world/body and Travis is welcomed by larger, red-brown-colored lice at a well-established city; he is told they have lived in peace for generations.
 The shot zooms out from the 'trees' and reveals the city to be on the pubic area of Angelina Jolie.